 When an article is published in an issue (or an Open Access article is first published), it is considered the Version of Record.
 GSSR is committed to preserving the integrity and transparency of the Version of Record.
-If a significant error is discovered, GSSR may publish an erratum or corrigendum notice to alert all readers.
+GSSR may publish an erratum or corrigendum notice if a significant error is discovered to alert all readers.

 GSSR takes issues of copyright infringement, plagiarism and other breaches of best practice in publication very seriously.
-In the rare cases where a breach of publication ethics or copyright infringement are discovered, GSSR reserves the right to take appropriate action to correct the academic record, including but not limited to: publishing an erratum or corrigendum; publishing an expression of concern linked to the article; retracting the article and publishing an accompanying retraction notice; or removing an article for legal reasons and replacing the removed article with a notice.
+In the rare cases where a breach of publication ethics or copyright infringement are discovered, GSSR reserves the right to take appropriate action to correct the academic record, including but not limited to: publishing an erratum or corrigendum; publishing an expression of concern linked to the article; retracting the article and publishing an accompanying retraction notice, or removing an article for legal reasons and replacing the removed article with a notice.

 Corrections to Supplemental Material files and Research Data files on GSSR

 Supplemental Material files published by GSSR are considered to be permanent records.
 Supplemental Material files and Research Data files may be hosted on GSSR and are assigned DOIs.
 If there is a substantive change to a Supplemental Material file or Research Data file, GSSR may publish a notice to alert all readers.
-If the change is considered not to be significant then a replacement file may be released, without the need for separate notification.
+If the change is considered not to be significant then a replacement file may be released without the need for separate notification.
 Versioning details will be added to the first page of the file.

 GSSR’s Crossmark Policy

-Building upon our commitment of a reliable Version of Record and our Corrections policy, as outlined above, GSSR also participates in the Crossmark program.
+Building upon our commitment to a reliable Version of Record and our Corrections policy, as outlined above, GSSR also participates in the Crossmark program.
 This program allows readers to quickly and easily access the status of a piece of published content, including updates, corrections, and retractions, as well as provide valuable article metadata.

-On GSSR articles you will now see the Crossmark button, as shown below, both on HTML and PDF versions of our articles.
-Clicking on the button makes a pop-up box appear that shows the reader the current status of the article (for example, up-to-date, updates available, or retracted), as well as also displaying any additional information or metadata GSSR has supplied to Crossmark.
+On GSSR articles, you will now see the Crossmark button, as shown below, both on HTML and PDF versions of our articles.
+Clicking on the button makes a pop-up box appear that shows the reader the current status of the article (for example, up-to-date, updates available, or retracted), as well as displaying any additional information or metadata GSSR has supplied to Crossmark.

 In addition to applying this to new content going forward, we will also be adding the Crossmark button to content published since 2011.

-For further details please click the following links.
+For further details, please click the following links.